acdh-oeaw/metadata-editor/docs/HELPERS.md

 ## Config

-The Config-object contains information for the different APIs used in this application. the Full object is found below.
+The config-object contains information for the different APIs used in this application. the full object is found below.

 The method <code>buildFetchers</code> builds an object using `axios.create` to create callable functions for each of the endpoints. this Object is then saved as APIS in data.
 So the call:
-APIS.ARCHE.ORGANISATIONS.get('OEAW') is like calling a get on: https://fedora.hephaistos.arz.oeaw.ac.at/browser/api/organisations/OEAW?_format=json
+<code>APIS.ARCHE.ORGANISATIONS.get('OEAW')</code> is like calling a get on: https://fedora.hephaistos.arz.oeaw.ac.at/browser/api/organisations/OEAW?_format=json.
+This is only used inside this helper index.
+Outside of it, the functions of this Mixin should be used.
+If a functionality is needed but not provided by any of the functions, just write a new function.

 ``` config
 const CONFIG = {